How to Remove Copyright Claims on YouTube (2024)?

 Read Also: Most Liked YouTube Videos

-1. Trim Out the Claimed Content
+• Trim Out the Claimed Content

-1. Replace the Claimed Audio
+• Replace the Claimed Audio

-1. Mute the Claimed Audio
+• Mute the Claimed Audio

-1. Dispute the Copyright Claim
+• Dispute the Copyright Claim

-1. Obtain a License or Permission
+• Obtain a License or Permission

 Best Practices to Avoid Future Copyright Claims

-In order to prevent any future use of copyrights it is important to follow the following tips when creating content.
+To prevent any future use of copyrights it is important to follow the following tips when creating content.

 One of them is to use free licensed materials.
-Free resources such as YouTube Audio Library, or paid services like Shutterstock have a lot of music, images or clips that are legally usable.
+Free resources such as YouTube Audio Library, or paid services like Shutterstock have a lot of music, images, or clips that are legally usable.

-Take your time and read how the Content ID system works in order to protect your uploads.
+Take your time and read how the Content ID system works to protect your uploads.
 Therefore, by collecting true information about the fair use of content you are likely to deal with the challenges from the copyright better.

 Frequently asked questions